Speko Docs

 Architecture

-The adapter exports three @livekit/agents-compatible classes — SpekoSTT, SpekoLLM, SpekoTTS — and a convenience factory createSpekoComponents() that wraps STT and TTS with StreamAdapter helpers so the buffered Speko proxy can participate in a streaming voice.AgentSession:
+The adapter exports three @livekit/agents-compatible classes — SpekoSTT, SpekoLLM, SpekoTTS — and a convenience factory createSpekoComponents() that wraps STT and TTS with StreamAdapter helpers so Speko's streaming REST proxy can participate in a streaming voice.AgentSession:

 • SpekoSTT declares { streaming: false }, so it must be wrapped with new stt.StreamAdapter(spekoSTT, vad) to segment utterances with VAD before calling /v1/transcribe.

-• SpekoTTS is buffered, so it must be wrapped with new tts.StreamAdapter(spekoTTS, sentenceTokenizer) so completion text is split sentence-by-sentence before each /v1/synthesize call.
+• SpekoTTS is sentence-bounded in LiveKit, so it is wrapped with new tts.StreamAdapter(spekoTTS, sentenceTokenizer) before each streaming /v1/synthesize call.

-• SpekoLLM is used directly — it’s a llm.LLM that returns a single-chunk LLMStream per call.
+• SpekoLLM is used directly — it's a llm.LLM backed by streaming /v1/complete responses.

 createSpekoComponents handles the wrapping for you and returns { stt, llm, tts } ready to pass to voice.AgentSession.